 By default, SyncBack Touch doesn’t require authentication which may be fine if you are using it within a local network which is protected from the outside by a firewall but it is strongly recommended to set authentication for instances of SyncBack Touch that are running at offsite locations accessible via the internet.

-SyncBack Touch can be configured in three different ways in regards to authentication:
+SyncBack Touch can be configured in three different ways in regard to authentication:

-SyncBack Touch is a viable secure alternative solution to offsite data storage against ransomware that is owned and managed entirely by the user.
+SyncBack Touch is a viable, reliable and secure alternative solution to ransomware protection.
+And one that is owned and managed entirely by the user.